Skip to main content

 Harvard and its Schools are supporting numerous initiatives to identify and disseminate best practices for fostering collaboration, dialogue, and understanding across differences—political, social, or otherwise—throughout the University.
 Much of this work has been ongoing.
 Examples include:

 • Symposia and learning opportunities.
-Harvard has committed to hosting an academic symposium on antisemitism and providing space to the Louis D. Brandeis Center for Human Rights Under Law to host a day-long campus event, with both events occurring on an annual basis for the next three years.
+Harvard has committed to hosting an academic symposium on antisemitism, the first of which will be held in the 2025-26 academic year.
+Additionally, Harvard will provide space to the Louis D. Brandeis Center for Human Rights Under the Law to host a day-long campus event, which is planned for Spring 2026.

 • Israeli/Palestinian guests at Harvard Law School.
 Through the Roger D. Fisher Fellowship in Negotiation and Conflict Resolution, HLS is hosting experts working on Israeli/Palestinian conflict resolution during the 2024-25 and 2025-26 academic years.